unitaryfund/qrack/README.md

 1. Install OpenGL headers: `$ sudo apt install mesa-common-dev`
 1. Adjust the `makefile` to have the appropriate search paths

+## Installing OpenCL on Mac

+While the OpenCL framework is available by default on most modern Macs, the C++ header “cl.hpp” is usually not.
+One option for building for OpenCL is to download this header file and include it in src/include/OpenCL.

 ## Performing code coverage

 ```